apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< code_sample "sdks/python/apache_beam/examples/snippets/snippets.py" SDF_UserInitiatedCheckpoint >}}
 {{< /highlight >}}

-### 12.4 Runner-initiated split {#runner-initiated-split}
+### 12.4.
+Runner-initiated split {#runner-initiated-split}

 A runner at any time may attempt to split a restriction while it is being processed.
 This allows the runner to either pause processing of the restriction so that other work may be done (common for unbounded restrictions to limit the amount of output and/or improve latency) or split the restriction into two pieces, increasing the available parallelism within the system.
-It is important to author a splittable DoFn with this in mind since the end of the restriction may change.
+It is important to author a SDF with this in mind since the end of the restriction may change.
 Thus when writing the processing loop, it is important to use the result from trying to claim a piece of the restriction instead of assuming one can process till the end.